 - Must provide every student with both a knowledge-based and proficiency-based form of testing at every stage of training.

 - Must provide a detailed schedule of dates, times, and confirmed attendance records.

-- Approved EqD educational facility shall provide a Certificate of Participation at the end of each training segment, with a full and complete list of graduate’s level of abilities and restricted activities with a clearly defined expiration date on the face of said Certificate of Participation and shall be included in any additional relevant documentation or form of reference to each EqD in training.
+- Approved EqD educational facility shall provide a Certificate of Participation at the end of each training segment, with a full and complete list of the graduate’s level of abilities and restricted activities with a clearly defined expiration date on the face of said Certificate of Participation.
+It shall be included in any additional relevant documentation or form of reference to each EqD in training.

 Other Equine Dental Schools: